jxcore/jxcore-addon/README.md

  $> jx test.js
 ```

-You can also try with JXcore SpiderMonkey [details to compile](https://github.com/jxcore/jxcore/blob/master/doc/HOW_TO_COMPILE.md)

-Simply compile the addon for each engine by `jx install`.
-It will compile the addon for SpiderMonkey.
-No code update is required.
+If you are looking for ([details on how to compile JXcore, visit this link.](https://github.com/jxcore/jxcore/blob/master/doc/HOW_TO_COMPILE.md) )

-#### Looking for a more advanced example ?
+### Looking for an advanced example ?

 [Leveldown Addon with JXcore Macro](https://github.com/thaliproject/leveldown)

-##### Tip
+### Tip

-If you are having a problem, try deleting USER_HOME/.node_gyp/ folder
+If you are having a problem, try deleting `USER_HOME/.node_gyp/` folder

+`jx install` compiles the addon for the engine it has built-in.
+For example, if you have
+JXcore with SpiderMonkey is installed, it will compile the addon for SpiderMonkey.